[Tolen Ren's memory]

 else who had the opportunity and knowledge to carry out this plan.

-BANEAN DOCTOR: I'm not going to listen to any of this.
+DOCTOR: I'm not going to listen to any of this.

-TUVOK: Would you please stand again, Mrs. Ren?
+TUVOK: Would you please stand again, Mrs Ren?

-this house before today.
+before today.

 TUVOK: You forget the other witness who was here on the night of the